FAQ

 }

-which the render model and then stores it in the State, we would store the fetched task from the RxAction in the state and then construct the render model in the evaluation function itself:
+the state and then construct the render model in the evaluation function itself:

 class TaskDetailFormula @Inject constructor(